rishu12455421/Rishabh-thakur-Data-Analyst/README.md

 ###  Overview

-UT Discount mart is a small supermarket owned by Mr. Utkarsh.
+UT Discount mart is a small supermarket owned by Mr. Rishabh Thakur.
 He wants a dashboard where he can track how well Discount Mart is doing for this year (in terms of Sales, Profit and Quantity Sold).
 He would also like to know how well categories are performing as well as different regions.